If you’re planning a weekend getaway to the legendary city of New Orleans, Louisiana, you’ve come to the right place.

-They offer free demonstrations daily, or sign up for one of their mini-workshops or courses.
-Before a night out on the town, challenge you and your friend’s creative skills with a ‘wine+design’ event.
+They offer free demonstrations daily or sign up for one of their classes or workshops, group events, or learn how one of their artists can breathe life into your idea with a custom project.
 When you’re done, browse the retail gallery and exhibit to purchase a one-of-a-kind souvenir.

 727 Magazine Street | New Orleans, LA | 504.529.7277

 5 Fun Things to Do in New Orleans with Kids

 While choices are more limited during the nighttime hours, there are a lot of great places to take the entire family during your weekend excursion to the Big Easy.
 You’ll need to be careful because a few of these can eat up a lot of your weekend.
 As you can imagine, it could be quite the challenge to get your kids out of the massive Louisiana Children’s Museum in a short amount of time.

 However, if the kids are fussy and you want to help them burn off some extra energy, there are some outstanding attractions for you to consider.